CSC 400-1

 |

 Design and implementation of programming languages, with an emphasis on imperative languages and on implementation tradeoffs.
 In-depth examination of 'how programming languages work.'
 Topics include fundamental language concepts (names, values, types, abstraction, control flow); compilation and interpretation (syntactic and semantic analysis, code generation and optimization); major language paradigms (imperative, object-oriented, functional, logic-based, concurrent).
 Course projects include assignments in several different languages, with an emphasis on compilation issues.
-Prerequisites: CSC 173 Computation and Formal Systems, and 252 Computer Organization, or equivalent.

 |